Dr-klo/MongoDB_University_Docker/README.md

 run `docker exec -it %container_id% bash` to enter inside container. it like `vagrant ssh` command.
 #####Hint:
 Database stored inside docker. so in each rebuild you should recreate users.
+Also one note: do not use --fork because it allows successful docker shutdowning.

 M103    Basic Cluster Administration
 -------------------------

 Open M103 folder.
 For labs you need to change command inside docker-compose file to manage mongod instance.
-Also one note: do not use --fork because it allows successful docker shutdowning.

 M310    MongoDB Security
 --------------------

-It is recommended to connect MFlix with MongoDB Atlas, so you do not need to have a MongoDB server running on your host machine.
-The lectures and labs in this course will assume that you are using an Atlas cluster instead of a local instance.
+Under construction.

 M312    Diagnostics and Debugging
 --------------------

+Open M312 folder.
+Note: All logs and databases will be inside docker image.